-Yet all is well, because those situations produce heartwarming moments where the guy assures our girl that what counts isn’t her inability to do anything right, but the intentions of her oh so pure and noble heart.
+Yet all is well, because those situations produce “heartwarming moments” where the guy assures our girl that what counts isn’t her inability to be a functional human being, but the intentions of her oh so pure and noble heart.
 How cute she looks when she’s struggling always helps.

 A common alternative have the main female character doing chores such as cooking because she has to.
 Her food gets insulted by the main guy, which makes her reasonably angry.
 To add insult to injury, the guy then shows her “how is done” by cooking something everyone agrees is the best thing they have ever tasted, insulted girl included.
 Scenes like this happen so often, I can’t help but think they mean to give the following message: when they get down to business, men are more capable than women.

 This romantic trope is indeed popular with plenty of modern shoujo manga, but it’s not confined to this medium.
-In fact, I have yet to find a mainstream k-drama where the male lead isn’t successful/a genius/millionaire.
-In contrast, their love interest are either a klutz or very troublesome.
+In fact, I have yet to find a mainstream romance k-drama where the male lead isn’t outstanding/successful/a genius/millionaire.
+In contrast, their love interest is either a klutz or very troublesome.
 Or both.

 Taiwanese dramas aren’t safe from this trope either, as we can see in series such as Back to 1989.
 The chemistry between the main leads Chen Che and Yen Zhen Zhen is great, little cute things they are.
 They are cute and funny when they are together, and communication between them improves gradually throughout the series.

-So what’s the problem?… Well, maybe the fact that not even five minutes after they meet Chen Che has already prevented Yen Zhen Zhen from possibly dying.
+So what’s the problem?… Well, maybe the fact that not even five minutes after they meet Chen Che has already saved Yen Zhen Zhen from death.
 Twice.
-Or perhaps that in 21 episodes the drama never miss a chance to create situations when Chen Che has to save Yen Zhen Zhen.
+Or perhaps that in 21 episodes the drama never misses a chance to create situations where Chen Che has to save Yen Zhen Zhen.

 Now, Yen Zhen Zhen had a dream, a really noble one.
 How she achieves that could have been her most important character arc.
 But that dream is mentioned maybe three times in the series… Like it’s not really important to anyone.
-Instead, she spend most of her screen time making messes and chasing after Chen Che.
+Instead, she spends most of the time making messes and chasing after Chen Che.
 Is only relevant near the ending, when the male lead leaves the means and clear instructions of what she should do to accomplish her dream.

-It wasn’t enough to make him the white knight in the her every day life.
-By doing this, he become not an ally or a helping hand, but her savior.
+It wasn’t enough to make him the white knight in her everyday life.
+By doing this, he becomes not an ally or a helping hand, but her savior.

-That’s another possible consequence of this romantic trope, common in dramas.
+That’s another possible consequence of this romantic trope, common in the dramas I’ve seen.
 The male lead is the real hero and his actions always have priority.
 The female lead dreams and ambitions (if she even has them), are less than subplots.
-And should they be part of the main plot, then the most important player in achieve them isn’t really her, but her very resourceful love interest.
+And should they be part of the main plot, then the most important player in achieving them isn’t really her, but her very resourceful love interest.